 Yet, like all great traps, it is possible to survive.
 The people facing it have a chance if they’re fast, flexible, and have taken plenty of Zumba classes, but messing up just once means losing body parts if you’re lucky, or death if you’re not.
 It’s simple, effective, and memorable, so much so that even the Resident Evil video games featured a homage to it.

 It has a villain doing the wrong thing for very justifiable reasons

 The very best villains are the ones that make audiences ponder what they would do in their place, making them more memorable than the routine, ‘kill ‘em all for money/power/the evulz/etc.’ villains we see so often.
-It’s hard to beat a villain who relies on logic instead of malice, and does horrific things for the right reasons (and is even willing to let Alice and the others escape if they kill the one infected member of their group).
+It’s hard to beat a villain who relies on logic instead of malice and does horrific things for the right reasons (and is even willing to let Alice and the others escape if they kill the one infected member of their group).

 It features a great cliffhanger ending

 As is so often the case in action-horror movies, only a few people make it out alive at the end (Alice and Matt) before the Hive is finally sealed.
-But the movie doesn’t end there: the true ending finds Alice waking up in a hospital and emerging into a seemingly abandoned Raccoon City.
-There’s no help coming, no rescue party coming to save her, and all Alice has is a single shotgun to face off against the unseen armies of the undead.
+But the movie doesn’t end there: the true ending finds Alice waking up in a hospital and emerging into an abandoned Raccoon City.
+There’s no help coming, no rescue party, and all Alice has is a single shotgun to face off against the unseen armies of the undead.
 Even worse is the knowledge that Matt is being put into the Nemesis program, a great tease for fans of the game as to who will appear in the next film.
 And while it’s always risky to end a movie on a cliffhanger (there’s no guarantee you’re going to get that sequel), this one is terrific, leaving viewers imagining what’s going to happen next in a world that’s on the brink of the apocalypse.